How to Get Started with Your Website Content Security Policy?

 This step can also be called rule-setting.
 From the resources you have determined, it’s now upon you or your developer to come up with directives.
 To start with, default CSPs are set.
 These defaults act as umbrella policies for any resource.

-3.Creating a Reporting Directive
+3. Creating a Reporting Directive

 When you are confident that your website or web app features are secured, you need a directive policy that reports an attempt to violate it.
 A common example is the report-uri.
-This policy will report direct attacks and not vulnerabilities that are experienced on your web app.
+This policy will report direct attacks and not vulnerabilities experienced on your web app.

-5.Deploy CSPs in Strict Mode
+5 .Deploy CSPs in Strict Mode

-After you have fixed and adjusted the directives in test mode, analyzed the possible violations, and fixed them, it’s now time to enforce them in report-only mode.
+After you have fixed and adjusted the directives in test mode, analyzed the possible violations, and fixed them, it’s time to enforce them in report-only mode.
 This means any vulnerabilities will be reported directly.

 Strategies To Enforce CSPs